-• Nuts, bolts screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials, often differing by model and component, the correct tightening force or torque cannot be generalized.
+· Nuts, bolts screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials. often differing by model and component, the correct tightening force or torque cannot be generalized.
 To make sure that the many fasteners on your bicycle are correctly tightened, refer to the Fastener Torque Specifications in Appendix D of this manual or to the torque specifications in the instructions provided by the manufacturer of the component in question.
 Correctly tightening a fastener requires a calibrated torque wrench.
-A professional bicycle mechanic with a torque wrench should torque the fasteners on your bicycle.
+A professional bicycle mechanic with a torque wrench should torque the fasteners on you bicycle.
 If you choose to work on your own bicycle, you must use a torque wrench and the correct tightening torque specifications from the bicycle or component manufacturer or from your dealer.
 If you need to make an adjustment at home or in the field, we urge you to exercise care, and to have the fasteners you worked on checked by your dealer as soon as possible.
+Note that there are some components which require special tools and knowledge.
+In Sections 3 and 4 we discuss the items which you may be able to adjust yourself.
+All other adjustments and repairs should be done by a qualified bicycle mechanic.